 What are the most helpful tools for a director to communicate with his composer?

-Well, I hate to say it, but the temp score is a great tool if it isn’t abused and if it doesn’t grow deep roots.
-Musicians talk about music in a very music specific language and directors often don’t share that language.
+Well, I hate to say it, but a temp score is a great tool if it isn’t abused and if it doesn’t grow deep roots.
+Musicians talk about music in a very music specific language, and directors often don’t share that language.
 So I think it’s more of a composer’s job to talk about the music in a way that is kind of like everyday language.
 For a director, the most important question for me is, ‘Why do you want music in here, in this scene?’
 That is the big question, what does he want to achieve dramatically and how can the music help achieve that.
 If a director can answer that question, then that’s fine.
 But sometimes, in a perfect world, the temp music is a great reference point as long as nobody gets attached to it, because if the directors says to me, ‘It’s gotta be brown, it’s gotta be slinky and heroic,’ then I would say, ‘You mean, like Danny Elfman?’
 ‘Yeah!’
 So you have to know what they mean when they want it to be dark or juicy.
-Whatever you are trying to say, sometimes it helps to have a musical example to back that up, but I’m afraid to encourage the use the temp scores.
+Whatever you are trying to say, sometimes it helps to have a musical example to back that up, but I’m afraid to encourage the use of the temp scores.
 Soderbergh doesn’t have to talk to me anymore, we have been working together for so long, and the very most I’ll get a text message, like ‘That was cool, keep going!’
 [Laughs.]
 The way he communicates with me probably is like ninety-nine percent temp music: I get the film, and the temp score tells me the placement of the music, where he would like it to start and to stop.
-But I think it’s the composer’s job to make the communication flow and if you just stick with talking about music in dramatic terms, then you’re safe.
+But I think it’s the composer’s job to make the communication flow, and if you just stick with talking about music in dramatic terms, then you’re safe.
 I wouldn’t try to talk about music in musical terms.
 Mark Isham once said that he thought the composer’s job was ninety percent writing good music and ten percent talking or communicating about music.
-Over the years he has seen that ratio get inverted, and I’ve kind of seen the same thing: music if often a very slippery thing to talk about and you can get confused very easily.
+Over the years, he has seen that ratio get inverted, and I’ve kind of seen the same thing: music if often a very slippery thing to talk about, and you can get confused very easily.
 When we were working on “Contagion” , I had something that I thought was main theme material, Steven said he liked it, it had a lot of potential, but he wanted it to be more like Gustav Mahler.
 I didn’t know anything about Mahler, but I didn’t want to say that because I figured he knew what Mahler sounded like.
-So I called up one of my friend who is a classic music nerd and asked him, ‘What can I do with this piece to make it more Mahler-like?’
+So I called up one of my friends who is a classic music nerd, and asked him, ‘What can I do with this piece to make it more Mahler-like?’
 [Laughs.]
-Then Steven came over to me and for the first time in years he sat on the piano bench with me, I played the song, he singled out the piano part and asked, ‘Can you make that lower?’
+Then Steven came over to me, and for the first time in years, he sat on the piano bench with me, I played the song, he singled out the piano part and asked, ‘Can you make that lower?’
 I lowered the register an octave lower, and then he said, ‘Hit the piano harder.’
 So I played it louder, really really loud, and that was basically it.
 I burnt a lot of calories revising that music to make it sound like Mahler.
 I’m not sure what the moral of this story is, except that I think it’s more on us composers to figure what the director is getting at.
-Very often it’s something very simple, and I’ve done a lot of stuff remotely with directors working by Skype or internet, but if you’re working in the same room, the communication is so much more effective.
+Very often, it’s something very simple, and I’ve done a lot of stuff remotely with directors working by Skype or the internet, but if you’re working in the same room, the communication is so much more effective.

 International Film Festival Rotterdam (Netherlands)